-Niagara Falls, one of the natural wonders of the world, makes Niagara County a world-renowned destination.
+Niagara Falls, one of the wonders of the natural world, makes Niagara County a world-renowned destination.
 Annual tourist visitor spending in the region recently surpassed \$1 billion, driven by visitors from around the world coming to see the spectacular falls.

-Niagara County's geographic location as well as its abundant freshwater resources also position the County to attract new residents seeking environmental sustainability.
+Niagara County's geographic location as well as its abundant freshwater resources also position the County as a refuge for future populations affected by climate change.